-was instead taken verbatim from the predecessor to the New York Convention.35 Article 1 of the 1927 Geneva Convention on the Execution of Foreign Arbitral Awards provided that 'an arbitral award . . . shall be recognised as binding and shall be enforced in accordance with the rules of procedure of the territory where the award is relied upon'.36 In contrast, the Belgian proposal that the Second Circuit referred to would have resulted in a substantially different version of the New York Convention.
+As an initial matter, it is important to remember that the relevant language in Convention Article III originated not with the Belgian delegate,34 or any other delegate, but was instead taken verbatim from the predecessor to the New York Convention.35 Article 1 of the 1927 Geneva Arbitration Convention provided that 'an arbitral award... shall be recognized as binding and shall be enforced in accordance with the rules of procedure of the territory where the award is relied upon'.36 In contrast, the Belgian proposal that the Second Circuit referred to would have resulted in a substantially different version of the New York Convention.
 Each country would have enforced foreign arbitral awards in the identical manner as for domestic awards.37